Should we be paying cash and rewarding good grades?

 Should I pay cash for grades?

-Rewarding effort can feel fairer, but it's also challenging, especially if your kids revise in different ways or one seems to revise harder than the other, or relies on cramming at the last minute.
+Rewarding effort, rather than grades, is another line some parents take, but this is also challenging, especially if your kids revise in different ways or one seems to revise harder than the other or relies on cramming at the last minute.

 How much cash are people giving?

-After weighing up all the pros and cons, some families decide that rewarding exam success and/ or effort feels like the right thing to do.
-After all, it can be a nice way to celebrate the end of a stressful period of hard work.
-And don’t forget, there are a variety of ways to reward a child, from a special family outing to throwing a party – and even letting them head off to a summer festival with friends.
+After weighing up all the pros and cons, if you do decide that rewarding exam success and/ or effort feels like the right thing to do, don't forget that there are a variety of ways to reward a child, such as:

 1. Driving lessons